-The Flexible Talent Mobility Award (FTMA) is a pioneering scheme that promotes the movement of early-career researchers either from or to the John Innes Centre.
+The Flexible Talent Mobility Award (FTMA) is a pioneering scheme that promotes the movement of researchers and technicians either from or to the John Innes Centre.

-To help address the gap between academic and industrial research, BBSRC has provided several institutions with a small amount of funding, for Innovation Fellowships, to help early career researchers, move out of academia and into industry and by enabling industry to undertake innovation research placements in an academic setting.
+To help address the gap between academic and industrial research, BBSRC has provided several institutions with a small amount of funding, for Innovation Fellowships, to help researchers and technicians move out of academia and into industry and by enabling industry to undertake innovation research placements in an academic setting.

 The aim is to allow skills to be transferred between two working environments.